miekg/gitopper/README.md

 thanks to the sparse checkout.
 Changes made to the `crap` subdir in that repo do not trigger a grafana restart (not even sure grafana actually needs a restart).

-Then with cmd/gitopperctl/gitopperctl you can query the server a bit:
+Then with cmd/gitopperctl/gitopperctl you can query the server:

 ~~~
 % ./gitopperctl list services @localhost